chakchurina/embedding-model-selection/README.md

 ### Handling Domain-Specific Terms

+### Evaluating Embeddings for Domain-Specific Terms

-When evaluating embedding quality in a specialized field, it is crucial to understand how well a model processes domain-specific terminology.
-If a model fails in this specific context and does not associate terms with their synonyms or related concepts, it can lead to a loss of relevant information in retrieval tasks.
-To assess how well models handle domain-specific terms, we follow these steps:
+To assess the quality of embeddings in a specialized field, it is crucial to understand how well a model processes domain-specific terminology.
+If a model fails to recognize context and does not associate terms with their synonyms or related concepts, this can lead to loss of relevant information in retrieval tasks.

+To systematically evaluate how a model handles domain-specific terms, we follow these steps:

-1. Curate a set of specialized medical terms, including both well-known and rare ones (medications, therapeutic agents, diseases, etc).
-Our list:
+- Curate a set of specialized medical terms, including both common and rare terms.
+- Convert them into embedding vectors using the models under evaluation.
+- Compare the resulting vectors against an external reference dataset (e.g., WordNet) to identify the nearest semantic neighbors and determine whether the model "understands" the terms in our domain.

+This is the list of terms we use for this test:

-    - _lncRNA_ — long non-coding RNAs with gene regulatory functions.
+- lncRNA — long non-coding RNAs involved in gene regulation.
-    - _BBB disruption therapy_ — method of temporarily disrupting the blood-brain barrier to deliver drugs to brain tissue.
+- BBB disruption therapy — a method of temporarily disrupting the blood-brain barrier to deliver drugs to brain tissue.
-    - _Ozempic_ — drug for treating Type 2 diabetes and weight management.
-    - _Antisense oligonucleotide_ — short synthetic DNA or RNA used in therapy for genetic diseases and cancer.
+- Antisense oligonucleotide — short synthetic DNA or RNA strands used in the treatment of genetic diseases and cancer.
-    - _PD-L1 mAbs_ — monoclonal antibodies that help the immune system recognize and destroy cancer cells.
+- PD-L1 mAbs — monoclonal antibodies that help the immune system recognize and destroy cancer cells.
-    - _Kabuki syndrome_ — rare genetic disorder.
+- Kabuki syndrome — a rare genetic disorder.
-    - _Waldenström Macroglobulinemia_ — rare type of non-Hodgkin lymphoma.
+- Waldenström Macroglobulinemia — a rare type of non-Hodgkin lymphoma.
-    - _Frey syndrome_ — condition causing facial sweating when eating.
+- Frey syndrome — a condition that causes facial sweating while eating.
-    - _Metformin_ — medication for Type 2 diabetes treatment (brand name Glucophage).
+- Ozempic — a medication used for Type 2 diabetes treatment and weight management.
-    - _Cladribine_ — drug for treating multiple sclerosis.
+- Cladribine — a drug used for the treatment of multiple sclerosis.
-    - _Zolgensma_ — gene therapy for spinal muscular atrophy.
+- Zolgensma — a gene therapy for treating spinal muscular atrophy.
-    - _ReoPro_ — drug preventing blood clotting during vascular surgeries.
+- ReoPro — a drug used to prevent blood clotting during vascular procedures.
-2. Convert these terms into embedding vectors using the models under evaluation.
-3. Compare the resulting vectors against a reference dataset (e.g., WordNet) to determine the nearest semantic neighbors and evaluate whether the model "understands" domain-specific terms.

-If the nearest vectors correspond to synonyms, related concepts, or terms from the same field, it indicates that the model correctly captures context.
-For example, if "RNA" is associated with "genome" or "ribosome," this suggests that the model accurately understands the term.
-However, if the model associates medical terms with random syllables or unrelated words, it signals weaknesses in handling specialized vocabulary.
+If a model’s nearest embeddings correspond to synonyms, related concepts, or terms from the same domain, this suggests that the model correctly captures context and meaning.
+For example, if "RNA" is linked to "genome" or "ribosome," this indicates that the model accurately represents the term.
+However, if it associates medical terms with random syllables or unrelated words, this signals potential weaknesses in handling specialized terminology.

 The table below demonstrates that not all models handle medical terms effectively.